ddon-90/demo.event-notify/docs/README.md

 ## Name:
-Safe Inventory
+Event Notify

 ## Description:
 Example of a custom back-end application that listens to catalog changes and acts accordingly.
-When the stock level for an SKU changes and it's below a certain threshold which is configurable on the Admin panel, this application set the inventory to 0, otherwise, it leaves it untouched.

 ## Proof points:
 - Back-end customization
-- Admin extension
+- App settings
-- External API calls
-- GraphQL on VTEX IO
 - Listening to events

 ## How to demo: